-How does the CFSP protect a facility’s information?
+How does the RMAP protect a facility’s information?

 The protection of identifiable and confidential materials is critical to the RMI and to participating SORs.
-The CFSP secures confidential information using an array of procedures and agreements, including:
+The RMAP secures confidential information using an array of procedures and agreements, including:

 - Non-Disclosure Agreements (NDAs), also known as Agreement for Exchange of Confidential Information (AECIs), are established between the audit firms, RMI staff, ARC participants, and SORs.